 God reveals to us through His Word, the Bible, that we can be of good “cheer,” that we can rejoice in our problems because God will use them to our benefit.
 In the book of Romans chapter 5 and verses 3 & 4 we read: “Knowing that tribulation produces perseverance; and perseverance, character; and character, hope”.

 We can see our “worries” as an opportunity to practice.
 Proverbs chapter 3 verses 5 & 6 – “Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths.”

 So, each day, taking one step at a time, we should pray for God’s Word to guide us, read or listen to God’s Word, and meditate on God’s Word when the problems, worries, and anxieties of life come along.
 The secret to giving things over to Christ is really no secret at all—it’s simply asking Jesus to take our burdens and he will be our Saviour, as well as submitting to Jesus as our Lord in day-to-day living.

 God is bigger than any of our problems.
 As we commit our lives to God and seek to live a life of responsive, humble obedience despite the suffering and sorrow this life can bring, we can look forward to eternal life in a world without it.
 You too can be part of this plan.

 Reach out to us we are here to listen.
 You don’t have to study alone either – we have bible study groups that you can join, or one to one support is available.
 We can provide you with a Bible if you do not have one, there are plenty of blogs on this website to encourage you and we have literature available.
 We have online learning too.

-We have a Facebook group, this website, you can reach out to us on messenger or email too.
 We would love to hear from you; reach out to any of us.
 Ask us how you too can be part of the kingdom on earth by God’s grace.